How to Become a Clinical Health Psychologist

 Mental Health Counselor

-degree in mental health counseling prepares students to become a mental health counselor to meet the mental, emotional and behavioral needs of different populations.
-Even with an online degree, in-person clinical experiences are a vital component of the course.
-To practice, students must obtain counseling licensure under the regulations in the state where they live.
-After sitting for the licensing exam, students can apply for licensure.
-Then, students can also seek accreditation with professional organizations to reflect their commitment to meeting career standards.
+A degree in mental health counseling prepares students to become mental health counselors to meet the mental, emotional, and behavioral needs of different populations.
+Even with an online degree, supervised practicum and internship experiences are a vital component of the course.
+To practice, students must obtain counseling licensure in accordance with the regulations of the state where they live.
+Licensure requirements vary by state and may include an exam, supervised experience, and additional board requirements.

 FAQs